Steve-WV/Multi-Material-Shape-Optimization-for-Bending-and-Torsion-of-Rods/README.txt

-After compilation using cmake and make, a target called "s2d" is produced which can be executed by: s2d -f [path to]/Square_144K.obj
+After compilation using cmake and make, a target called "s2d" is produced which can be executed by: s2d -f [path to]/circle160K.obj -c [path to]/default1.cfg

-By this the simulation is started on the reference domain Omega=[-1,1]^2.
+By this the simulation is started on a circular reference domain.

 The main code of the simulation is provided in the executable file "pde.cpp".

-Here the relevant parameters are described in lines 16-27, where e.g. the weigthing factors can be changed in order to simulate certain gradient flows.
+The relevant parameters are included via the config file "default1.cfg" where factors can be changed in order to simulate different shape optimization problems.

-The default configuration of the weigthing factors is appropriate to the fourth experiment provided in the thesis Section 7.
+The default configuration of the weigthing factors is appropriate to the fourth experiment provided in [1, Section 5].